Joint & Muscle Health

 This investigation – which was conducted on animals – indicated that stretching may reduce the size of tumors by an average of 52 percent compared to cancer in animals that don't have their limbs stretched.3

 The researchers believe that stretching spurs the body's T-cells to fight more aggressively against cancer cells.
-They also discovered that stretching reduced levels of what's called PD-1, an immune factor that would otherwise hamper the body's response to cancer.
+They also discovered that stretching reduced levels of PD-1, an immune factor that would otherwise hamper the body's response to cancer.

 "There is still so much we don't understand in terms of how stretching reduces tumor growth," says researcher Jean J. Zhao, PhD, who teaches biological chemistry and molecular pharmacology at Harvard.
 "Understanding these mechanisms could help us develop more effective therapies against breast cancer and potentially other cancer types."